MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Global Variables functions

 Global Variables functions can be used to set and get global variables within rules, velocities, routing rules, and post-decision action rules.
 The variables that are set can be accessed from within the same environment or from environments down the stack.
-For example, if we have global variables set in a rule within the root environment, the variables can be accessed within the rules from the same environment or from its children.
+For example, if we have global variables set in a rule within the root environment, the variables can be accessed within the rules from the same environment or from thier children.
 Also, global variables are specific to an assessment.
 A variable set within one assessment can't be accessed from another assessment.

 | Operator | Description | Example |
 |-------------|-------------|---------|